RitaBot-Project/Ritabot.gg/_pages/local-pages/raspberry-pi.md

     * enter your username and password from your Github account that's linked to the bot to complete the `git push`
   * Restart your stopped Web Dyno on the Heroku website.
   * Go to `Depploy` page on your Heroku app overview, scroll to the bottom and click `Deploy Branch` at the bottom in the Manual Deploy section.
 * Congrats update to new bot is complete.
-You can verify the update by checking the version of the bot after it finishes rebooting with the trusty `!t stats` command
+You can verify the update by checking the version of the bot after it finishes rebooting with the trusty `!tr stats` command